readium/ts-toolkit/decorator/README.md

     decorationTemplates?: Record<string, HTMLDecorationTemplate>;

     // CSS selectors to watch for resize from construction, equivalent to calling
-    // observeElement() for each one right after construction. resizeWatchSelectors?: string[];
+    // addDecorationResizeTarget() for each one right after construction. resizeWatchSelectors?: string[];
 }
 ```